STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

 Re: STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

-by Debbie Otterberg -
+by Deborah Otterberg -

 Student research on effective feedback would help students visualize the goal.
 Brainstorming how to verbalize and write constructive feedback would allow students to practice feedback lingo and be more comfortable with the process in a peer-to-peer setting.
 It would give students tools to minimize the "I don't know what to say" sticking point.
 The Ladder of Feedback Model, combined with the basic feedback rubric, would be effective for middle school students for a variety assignments and projects with peer-to-peer components.
 The Rise Model seems to be a more in-depth procedure, particularly helpful for persuasive or debate style assignments.
 Asking the "why" question would lead to deeper understanding.